 - Law firms are not going to disrupt themselves – the pressure needs to come from clients becoming more mature and capable of driving change, supported by disruptive technologies and new entrants that do not compete directly with the law firms, rather solve client legal issues in a way that eats away a fair chunk of the work of a traditional law firm

 - Innovation requires a tolerance of failure – yet in reality, lawyers are experts in risk management and intellectual rigour.
 Making it safe to experiment and fail is easier said than done, and requires visible leadership from the top, backed up by what really happens when failure occurs

-- The ‘muddled middle’ need to be addressed – our leaders may be enthusiastic about innovation and change, having seen the direction of travel that they must embrace.
+- The ‘muddled middle’ needs to be addressed – our leaders may be enthusiastic about innovation and change, having seen the direction of travel that they must embrace.
 The younger generation as digital natives expects their workplaces to have the latest technologies and to understand what is important to them.
 It is the muddled middle who may well struggle with the need and the pace of change, and as these people often run the teams and lead the work, firms will fall behind unless real attention is paid to engaging this group at every stage

-- A firm can be both the disruptor in certain markets and specialities, as well as the disrupted in other areas of the business.
+- A professional services firm can be both the disruptor in certain markets and specialities, as well as the disrupted in other areas of the business.
 Recognising the strategic position of the firm will be essential to plan and prioritise initiatives

 A Glimpse of the Future Law Firm